awards / fellowships

 The aim of this course is to prepare you to work in the media business as well as to be an informed citizen by acquainting you with the work and language of media practitioners.
 The class also investigates the exciting, and (to some employed there) scary changes taking place in the news industry, internet industry, advertising industry, television industry, movie industry, magazine industry, and several other areas of the media system.
 In doing that, the course ranges over economic, political, legal, historical, and cultural considerations that shape what we see when we go online, use social media, watch TV, read books, play video games, and more.
 This course fulfills one of the two introductory core survey courses required of Communication majors or prospective majors.

-COMM 226: Introduction to Political Communication (Fall 2020)
+TA for COMM 226: Introduction to Political Communication (Fall 2020)

 Instructor: Kathleen Hall Jamieson